dpoppe7/dpoppe7/README.md

 - 💻 I’m currently learning Computer Science at Harding University.

+- 💬 iOS/mobile development is my current interest.
+I also enjoy learnign about UI/UX design.

 - 🌱 Here are some of the projects I have worked on as a student at Harding.

 <!--